joshuabecker91/web_scraping_python/README.md

 "# web_scraping_python"

-Web Scraping with Python where we first scrape the url for every item in a category on an ecommerce site.
-Then scrape each url for that item's details and save the data to a csv.
+Web Scraping with Python where we first scrape all the urls for every item in a category on an ecommerce site.
+Then we visit each url to scrape that item's details and save the data to a csv.

 Technologies used: Python, BeautifulSoup, requests, csv